saujix/AdventOfCode/README.md

   The event was initially launched on December 1, 2015.
 By midnight EST (UTC−05:00), 81 people had signed up for the event, going slightly over Wastl's planned 70-participant capacity.
 Within 12 hours, about 4,000 people had joined, nearly causing a system crash.
 After 48 hours, there were about 15,000 people, and by the end of the 2015 event, the total had risen to 52,000.

 ## thanks cs++ for introducing this to me.🤝

+# what is this, btw
+1. so every year in december, we are given 2 questions each till christmas
+2. no programming language specified
+3. we complete an ascii tree for that hehehe🥳